xJkit/farmer-music/README.md

 # Farmer Music

-A music player suitable for code farmers.
+A music player for code farmers.